SergiyRedko/SENG533Project/README.md

 deepseek-r1:latest    0a8c26691023    4.7 GB    18 minutes ago
 ```

-Now you can run our tests, or the installed models from terminal with `ollama run <model name>` and `/bye` to terminate a session with a specific model:
+Now you can run our tests, or the installed models from the terminal with `ollama run <model name>` and `/bye` to terminate a session with a specific model:
 ```cmd
 C:\Users\sergi>ollama run mistral
 >>> Tell me a joke about a frenchmen, a brit, and an italian in a bar.